tarwn/lessthandot-hugo/blogs/content/posts/2011-12-24-index-rebuild-and-reorganize-sql.md

 This is the third indexing post in this series, we already looked at [Filtered Indexes][2] and [Indexes with Included Columns][3].
 Today we are going to look at how to recreate and defragment indexes.
 Back in the SQL Server 2000 days you would do a CREATE INDEX WITH DROP\_EXISTING/DBCC DBREINDEX or DBCC INDEXDEFRAG.
 To check fragmentation, you would use DBCC SHOWCONTIG.
 To check fragmentation in SQL Server 2005 and up, you now can use the Dynamic Management View sys.dm\_db\_index\_physical_stats.
 To rebuild an index, you use _ALTER INDEX IndexName REBUILD;_ to defragment and index, you use _ALTER INDEX IndexName REORGANIZE_;

-Let&#8217;s write some T-SQL to see this all in action, first create this table.
+Let's write some T-SQL to see this all in action, first create this table.

 sql
 CREATE TABLE TestIndex (name1 varchar(500)not null,